RandomSearch18/a-level-project/docs/readme.md

 With that change, the routing worked, and it only took 1.8 seconds, which subjectively, made it feel much more responsive.

 In the future, I could potentially dynamically download OSM data during the route calculation, or retry with a larger bbox if the A\* algorithm can't find a route.
 But for now, this is a good solution.

+##### Adding the loading state to the UI

+As per my mockup, I will attempt to add a indicator that the route is being calculated, and generally improve the user experience while PyScript is loading/processing/running.
+However, this will be difficult due to PyScript still running in the main thread.

+I will use observables to store the progress of the route calculation, so that the UI can easily be reactively updated, and also store the current route result (once calculated) in an observable so that the main map can show it.

 <div>